The 10 Best Coves in Alicante + Map

 As if that were not enough, something I love about the Benissa coastline, in the north of the province, is that we can connect these beaches thanks to the Benissa ecological trail, a linear itinerary of easy difficulty, ideal for combining hiking with swimming in the sea or snorkeling.

-At the most natural end of Benidorm, in the limits of the Natural Park of the Serra Gelada, we find two small beaches of great beauty, with fine sand and rocky bed, ideal for snorkeling: the Almadrava and the Cala del Ti Ximo.
+At the most natural end of Benidorm, in the limits of the Natural Park of the Serra Gelada, we find two small beaches of great beauty, with fine sand and rocky bed, ideal for snorkeling: the Almadrava and Ti Ximo.

 I recommend walking to them (parking nearby is complicated), combining your visit with the hiking route of the Torre de les Caletes or Punta del Cavall, a route suitable for strollers, wheelchairs and, of course, ideal to do with children.